reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 This workbook is for the entire setup of Sustainable Personal Accounts (SPA) on one AWS account of a target AWS Organization.

 ## Pre-conditions
-- You have credentials to access the AWS Console for the top-level account of the target AWS Organization.
+- You have credentials to access the AWS Console
-- You have needed permissions to manage Control Tower and Account Factory
+- You have received permissions to create a new AWS account
-- Under Windows WSL, you may have to install python3-venv, gcc, rustc, libffi-dev
+- Under Windows WSL, you may have to install python3-venv, gcc, rustc, libffi-dev -- else use Cloud9
 - Packages installed on your workstation include: make, python

-## Step 1 - Deploy AWS Control Tower
+## Step 1 - Create an AWS Organization

-The sweet spot for Sustainable Personal Account is an AWS Organization deployed as part of AWS Control Tower.
+SPA is leveraging AWS Organization for events management and for account management across AWS accounts.

+If you do not have an AWS Organizations yet, then you have to create one.
+There are multiple options to consider and you have to select the one that will work best for you:
+* The deployment of AWS Organizations can be managed by AWS Control Tower, and this is our recommended approach if you start from a single account.
+* You can use an alternative account management solution from some AWS Partner
+* You deploy a new AWS Organizations by yourself

 Reference:
 - [AWS Control Tower Workshops](https://controltower.aws-management.tools/)